 An advanced understanding of resource management, communication and facilitation of every aspect of the creative process is an integral part of PTM training, both in the classroom and in hands-on production experiences.

 In the first three semesters, students develop communication, problem solving and collaboration skills.
 Students declare a specific discipline of study after their third semester in the program.
+These foundational semesters are of particular value to students entering the Management area as they foster knowledge and collaboration with everyone on the production team.

 Students in the Stage and Production Management Program are assigned production responsibilities designed to develop their skills and build their leadership, management, and collaborative expertise.
 Students begin as assistants and progress to larger assignments on a wide variety of shows.